LLNL/b-mpi3/README.md

 This doesn't mean that that *all* calls to, for example, `MPI_Send`, can be safely done from different threads concurrently, only some of them, a.k.a. with completely different argument can be safe.

 In practice it is observable that for most MPI operations the "state" of the communicator can change in time.
-Even if after the operation the communicator seems to be in the same state as before the call the operation itself changes briefly the state of the object.
+Even if after the operation the communicator seems to be in the same state as before the call the operation itself changes, at least briefly, the state of the communicator object.
-This internal state can be observed from another thread even through undefined behavior.
+This internal state can be observed from another thread even through undefined behavior, even if transiently.

-In modern C++, this is enough to mark communicator operations a no-`const` (i.e. an operation than can be applied only on a mutable communicator).
+In modern C++, this is enough to mark communicator operations non-`const` (i.e. an operation than can be applied only on a mutable instance of the communicator).

-`MPI_Send` has "tags" to differenciate separate communicators, this is still not a enough since the tag is a runtime variable.
+`MPI_Send` has "tags" to differenciate separate communications, this is still not a enough since the tag is a runtime variable, of which the library doesn't know the origin.
-Agreeing in tags would in itself require synchronization.
-Besides most collective operation do not have tags at all.
+Besides, tags is not a general solution since most collective operation do not use tags at all.
 It has been known for a while that the identity of the communicator in some sense serves as a tag for collective communications.
-This is why it is so useful to be able to duplicate communicators.
+This is why it is so useful to be able to duplicate communicators to distinguish between collective communication messages.

+This so far, explains why most members of communicator are non-`const`, it also explains why most of the time `communicators` must either be passed by non-`const` reference or by value.

 This brings us to the important topic of communicator construction and assigment.

+## Duplication of communicator

 # Conclusion